-For certain drugs, we limit the amount of the drug that you can have by limiting how much of a drug you can get each time you fill your prescription.
-For example, if it is normally considered safe to take only 1 pill per day for a certain drug, we may limit coverage for your prescription to no more than 1 pill per day.
+For certain drugs, we limit how much of a drug you can get each time you fill your prescription.
+For example, if it is normally considered safe to take only one pill per day for a certain drug, we may limit coverage for your prescription to no more than one pill per day.